 Can’t make it out to the Texas Hill Country wineries?
 Not a problem.
 Here are some Austin spots that pour their wines.

 Texas Reds & Whites Tasting Room prides itself on its carefully curated selection of Lone Star State wines.
 Try a glass of Duchman Family Winery’s sweet Canto Felice white wine or William Chris Vineyards’ red Skeleton Key.

 The southern-inspired Jack Allen's Kitchen serves up farm-to-table fare alongside Texas wines like Becker's Tempranilllo and William Chris' Mourvedre.
 Manor's Dai Due offers an extensive selection of Hill Country wines including the Petite Syrah from Westcave Cellars Winery and Fall Creek Vineyard's Chardonnay.

 Cannon + Belle serves Becker Vineyards’ Provencal Rosé by the glass or bottle, along with wine on tap that includes Duchman Family Winery’s Montepulciano and Vermentino.
-The iconic Driskill Grill offers Texas Hill Country wines from Flat Creek Estate Winery (Blanc du Bois) and Duchman Family Winery (Vermentino).
+The iconic Driskill Grill (temporarily closed) offers Texas Hill Country wines from Flat Creek Estate Winery (Blanc du Bois) and Duchman Family Winery (Vermentino).